teracow/googliser/README.md

 Put the debug log into the image sub-directory afterward.
 If selected, debugging output is appended to '**debug.log**' in the image sub-directory.
 This file is always created in the temporary build directory.
 Great for finding out what external commands and parameters were used!

 `-e` or `--delete-after`
 Delete the downloaded images after building the thumbnail gallery.
+Umm, don't specify this and `--no-gallery` at the same time.

 `-f` or `--failures [INTEGER]`
 How many download failures before exiting?
 Default is 40.
 Enter 0 for unlimited (this can potentially try to download all results - so only use if there are many failures).

 `-g` or `--no-gallery`
 Don't create a thumbnail gallery.
+Err, don't specify this and `--delete-after` at the same time.

 `-h` or `--help`
 Display this help then exit.